|The European Education Directory|

 Students then follow their preferred path by choosing five modules from elective subjects (54 ECTS): environmental analysis, socioeconomics & environmental management, soil systems, chemicals in the environment, applied ecology, aquatic systems, landscapes & scales, and modelling.
 A six-weeks research and training internship (8 ECTS) at a research institute, governmental or industrial partner in Germany or abroad offers practical work experience and allows students to gather international experiences if they decide to undertake their internship abroad.
 The master's thesis (30 ECTS) in the chosen field of interest covers the final 6 months and completes the program.

 The University of Koblenz-Landau is one of the youngest universities in Germany and has grown considerably in its relatively short history.
 Since its transformation from a teacher training college in 1990, numerous new departments and institutes have sprung up.
 In addition, a wide range of new degree programs and chairs have been created, and existing courses and research consistently expanded.
 At the eight existing faculties on the two campuses in Koblenz and Landau, you can currently study Education, Arts and Humanities, Social Sciences, Sciences, Computer Science (Koblenz) and Psychology (Landau).
-Since 1990 the number of students has increased dramatically to about 15.600 enrolled students, almost evenly split between to the two campuses.
+Since 1990 the number of students has increased dramatically to about 16.000 enrolled students, with approximately 8.000 at each campus.

 The Institute for Environmental Sciences is located at the campus in Landau and pursues both basic and applied research, in which the central theme is the complex interactions between humans and the environment.
 The Institute combines the expertise from ten research groups ranging from molecular to ecosystem scales, and also includes social sciences (environmental economics).